181 Bay St, Suite 4400, Brookfield Pl, Bay Wellington Twr, Toronto, ON

 Year called to bar: 1989 (ON)

 John’s practice is focused on M&A transactions, complex commercial matters and reorganizations, and competition law matters.
 He has extensive experience advising a diverse range of PE and other clients on domestic and cross-border deals across many industries.
 Recognized internationally for his M&A and competition law expertise and experience, Who's Who Legal identifies John as one of the top M&A lawyers in Canada and states that John is "top notch by all accounts," "very client focused" and "always delivers."
 John is a long-time member of the ABA M&A Committee.
-He was the inaugural Chair of a working group of Canadian M&A deal lawyers that studies and develops reports for the ABA's M&A Committee on trends in deal terms used in Canadian private company acquisitions, and was Chair of that working group for seven years.
-Currently, he is co-Chair of a Task Force that is updating the ABA's model asset purchase agreement.
-In the past four years John has been named to the prestigious global list of OUTstanding Leading LGBT+ Executives as presented by the Financial Times/Yahoo Finance, in recognition of his business achievements and impact on LGBT inclusion within McMillan and externally.
+He was the inaugural Chair of a working group of Canadian M&A deal lawyers that studies and develops reports for the ABA's M&A Committee on trends in deal terms used in Canadian private company acquisitions, and was chair of that working group for seven years.
+Currently, he is Co-Chair of a Task Force that is updating the ABA's model asset purchase agreement.
+In the past five years John has been named in the prestigious global list of OUTstanding Leading 100 LGBT+ Executives, in recognition of his business achievements and impact on LGBT inclusion within McMillan and externally.
 Previously he received a Lexpert Zenith Award and an Out On Bay Street “Leaders To Be Proud Of” Award.

 On September 24, 2018, DCC Technology Ltd. acquired the JAM Group of Companies comprised of JAM Industries Ltd., JAM International Ltd. and their subsidiaries (“JAM”), North America’s largest value-added distributor of musical instruments, professional audio and consumer electronics products, for an initial enterprise value of US$170 million.